Kutenai language: Current status

-History of description
+Documentation

 The first grammar of Kutenai was compiled by Roman Catholic missionary Philippo Canestrelli, and was published in 1894 in Latin.

 In 1918, Franz Boas published The Kutenai Tales, a transcription and translation of multiple Ktunaxa stories.
 The stories were gathered by Alexander F. Pierce in 1891 and Boas in 1914, and told by members of the Ktunaxa people including Andrew Pierre, Numan Pierre, Joe Mission, Andrew Felix, and the major contributor from the community, a man referred to as Barnaby.

 Paul L. Garvin did various descriptive work describing the phonemics, morphology, and syllabification in Ktunaxa.
 He also has two sources of transcriptions of speakers talking.

 In 1991, Lawrence Richard Morgan wrote a description of the Kutenai Language as his PhD dissertation through the University of California, Berkeley.
 This description is focused on how the language works and specifically defining the working parts of the language.
 Morgan's work is an exhaustive list of each grammatical particle, morpheme, and affix, with their respective environments and their varying forms.